jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (x) if the lease is of land on which a dwellinghouse is erected and the lessee is entitled (whether beneficially or as trustee), on or before the termination of the tenancy, to remove the dwellinghouse or to receive compensation in respect of it:
   (y) if the premises are used to provide emergency or transitional accommodation and—
-    (i) the provision of the accommodation is funded wholly or partly by— (A) emergency housing assistance paid to or for the credit of a person under the Special Needs Grants Programme; or (B) any other payment made by a government department for the provision of emergency or transitional accommodation to people in need of housing; or
+    (i) the provision of the accommodation is funded wholly or partly by— (A) emergency housing assistance paid to or for the credit of a person under a welfare programme approved and established under section 101 of the Social Security Act 2018; or
+      (B) any other payment made by a government department for the provision of emergency or transitional accommodation to people in need of housing; or
     (ii) the provider of the accommodation is a person, or class of person, prescribed by regulations for the purposes of this paragraph.
 (2)